Updated: Aug 7, 2021

 Mgobe's face lifted, relief obvious in his expression.
 "Of course, my queen.
 I will be happy to give you the tour myself."

 We hope you enjoyed this excerpt.
-The Royal Heretic is available now for pre-order.
-Official release date is July 1, 2020.
+The Royal Heretic is available now directly from MVmedia and everywhere books are sold.